edgarmendozacodes/CarCar/README.md

 --------
 - Consists of VIN Number, has no API endpoint.

-- A GET request is made very 60 seconds
+- A request is made very 60 seconds